jazman43/Farm-game-Vulkan-Learning-project/README.md

 ---
 ## Issues

-- Segmentation fault crashes programe while we work towards creating our UI object class and impermtions.
+- Segmentation fault crashes program this is being worked on while we work towards creating our UI object class and implementations.

 ---